-For the last 7 years Prospect has been delivering “effective chairing skills’ workshop to consistently excellent evaluation.
-This one-day workshop consists of exploring what the chair needs to also consider in ensuring virtual meetings are effective.
+For the last decade, Prospect has been delivering its “effective chairing skills’ workshop to consistently excellent evaluation.
+This one day workshop consists of exploring what the chair needs to also consider in ensuring virtual meetings are effective.

 It is important to have a backup and contingencies always provide an audio/telephone dial-in option.
 Video conferencing can work very well, but it relies on a strong internet connection that may not always be available.
 Ensure everyone is aware of the backup.

 2. Test the technology ahead of time and ensure everyone has the instructions to follow and test out.
 Prior to a virtual meeting, all participants should test the technology and make sure they are comfortable with the major features.

 All of this will ensure there isn’t a delay at the start of the meeting and people get the most out of the meeting (one example is asking people to ensure microphone muting – feedback problems will be minimised if people who are not speaking mute their microphones until their turn).

 3. Make sure faces are visible.

 Video conferences are more effective when people can see each other’s facial expressions and body language.
 Ask individuals to sit close to their webcam to help to recreate the intimacy of an in-person meeting.
 It goes without saying that people need to be professionally dressed e.g. no bold colours, strips or vivid checks or pyjamas!